 Does Wilderness Ranch use them?
 What are our thoughts and practices?

 Many farmers, due to pressure to conform, and stay in the business of farming, (which they have done possibly for many many generations) are specializing there operations.
 To stay viable and support their family, and possibly get the next generation into the farm business, they now need to double or triple the size of their operation!
 This requires mass numbers of animals.
 To look after these mass numbers of animals, they are usually housed in large barns or large feedlots where management becomes much easier and mechanical intervention is at its peak.
 The down side to this is, when you place large numbers of animals in a concentrated area, they can get sick very easily.
-This is especially a problem in the beef industry where most calves are born on pasture, then when the are about 6-8 months old, they are usually placed in a feedlot for backgrounding and finishing.
+This is especially a problem in the beef industry where most calves are born on pasture, then when they are about 6-8 months old, they are usually placed in a feedlot for backgrounding and finishing.

 Can you blame them?
 Not really, Their lively hood is invested in these calves and they can't afford to have them die!